UCREL/USS2026/assets/markdowns/hackathon-multilingual-ner.md

 - Participants are free to choose their modelling strategy.
 - A highly innovative submission does not need to achieve the highest score.
-- The Japanese dataset contains test data only and should not be treated as a standard supervised training set.
+- The surprise dataset contains test data only.

-## Details still to be confirmed

-The following should be announced before the hackathon begins:
+## CodaBench - Competition Link

+We are using CodaBench to host and run this hackathon, of which the link to our CodaBench page that we are running this hackathon from is here: [https://www.codabench.org/competitions/17588/?secret_key=de718acd-a2df-4dc6-b486-65a9f227d698](https://www.codabench.org/competitions/17588/?secret_key=de718acd-a2df-4dc6-b486-65a9f227d698)

+The CodaBench page covers the following:

+- Training, development, and test data release.
-- the official evaluation metric;
+- Scoring submissions using the F1 score.
-- the required prediction format;
+- Leadboard showing the performance of current submissions.
-- submission instructions and deadline;
-- whether external training data are permitted;
-- whether use of proprietary APIs is allowed; and
-- how ties will be resolved.